 None of us joined MI5 to make public speeches.
 But I too believe strongly that the public is owed an explanation of the threats the country faces and what we are doing about them.

-Mr Parker’s speech was neither exciting nor desperately illuminating.
+Mr Parker’s first MI5 spymaster speech was neither exciting nor desperately illuminating.
 That’s to be expected.
-It’s certainly been seized upon by the media because it tackled the recent Edward Snowden Prism whistle blowing affair and the relationship with the Guardian newspaper.
+It was certainly seized upon by the media because it tackled the Edward Snowden Prism whistle blowing affair and the relationship with the Guardian newspaper.
 No surprise there.
 It was to be expected.
+Of course, that was a story we covered with the NSA PowerPoint presentation.

 This spymaster speech took on two themes that he explained clearly in his introduction.
 An introduction that set out the scope and structure of his speech.